Why We Teach and Why Students Study English

 514-457-6610 ext.
 5573

 Faye has been teaching at John Abbott since 1993 and her areas of interest lie in gothic and speculative fiction, as well as, literature and social protest.

 514-457-6610 ext.
 5967

 Sarah Venart has been a member of John Abbott College’s Department of English since 2001.
 She holds a Bachelor degree in Canadian Studies from Mount Allison University, a Bachelor degree in English Literature (Honours) from York University as well as a Masters in English Literature from Concordia University.
 Sarah writes poetry and fiction and has published a chapbook (Neither Apple Nor Pear) and a collection of poems (Woodshedding).
 At John Abbott, Sarah serves as a member of the Awards and November Prize committees.

 Students are required to successfully complete four (4) English courses to obtain their DEC.
 Courses 603-102, 603-103 and 603-200 may be taken in either order only after successfully completing 603-101.

-For a complete listing of English courses offered, please visit the General Education section of the Course Calendar.
+For a complete listing of English courses offered, please visit the General Education section of the Program Structure

 The Writing Centre

 The Writing Centre is a peer tutoring service offered to the students of John Abbott College and coordinated by the English department.
 Each semester over 50 students who are strong in English help other students develop their reading and writing skills in one-on-one tutoring sessions.
-Located in the library basement, with its focus on ‘students helping students’ and its friendly and welcoming space, this free service offers support to students across the programs and disciplines at John Abbott College.
+With its focus on ‘students helping students’ and its friendly and welcoming space, this free service offers support to students across the programs and disciplines at John Abbott College.

 English Honours Portfolio